Australia - Terms and Conditions

-(g) Subject to any reserve price, and at the, sole discretion of the Auctioneer, the highest bidder who is not in breach of these Terms and Conditions or any other terms set out by the Auctioneer, will be the Purchaser.
+(g) Subject to any reserve price, and at the sole discretion of the Auctioneer, the highest bidder who is not in breach of these Terms and Conditions or any other terms set out by the Auctioneer, will be the Buyer.

-(h) The entry of the Purchaser’s details in the sale book or record by the Auctioneer or its clerk is binding on the Purchaser, and is prima facie evidence that the Purchaser has agreed to purchase the Lot.
+(h) The entry of the Buyer’s details in the sale book or record by the Auctioneer or its clerk is binding on the Buyer, and is prima facie evidence that the Buyer has agreed to purchase the Lot.

 4. Pickles Live and Pickles Online Bidding

 (a) Bidders bidding via Pickles Live and Pickles Online Bidding: